Kavi (2009 film)

 Kavi is a 2009 American Hindi-language short film written and directed by Gregg Helvey.
-It was nominated for the Academy Award for Best Live Action Short Film in 2010.
-Prior to this, it won the Gold Medal in the Narrative category at the 36th Annual Student Academy Awards in 2009.
+The film about a young boy trapped in child labour was nominated for the Academy Award for Best Live Action Short Film in 2010.
+Prior to this, it won the gold medal in the Narrative category at the 36th Annual Student Academy Awards in 2009.

 Summary

 A young boy in India dreams of going to school and playing cricket, but instead is forced to work as a modern-day slave in a brick kiln.
 As he begins to question his circumstances, he must decide whether to risk everything for freedom.